reiver/learn-golang-in-one-day/README.md

 And I am _not_ exaggerating.

-Software developers who help create new companies may spend month creating the technology for that new company.
+A software developer who helps create new companies may spend months creating the technology for that new company.
 Some may even spend more than a year doing this!

 Most tasks most experienced software developers tackle usually take hours, days, or weeks.